 My family must have loved them too because I remember there was (and still is) always a bowl of them sitting at my parents beach house.
 I remember the first time I was there after I went vegan.
 Not even thinking, I grabbed one out of the bowl and started to open the wrapper.
 “Wait!”
 I thought.
 “What exactly is in these?
 Is it vegan?”
 I had never thought to ask before (life is funny like that, right?).

 A quick Google search told me that they were, in fact, very not vegan.
 Egg whites and milk.
 Yep, EGG WHITES in my favorite childhood candy.
 So weird.
+Well, I suppose it’s not too weird considering egg whites are traditionally used in a ton of desserts, but it would totally have been weird to my 10-year-old self.

 Since that moment, I’ve been meaning to veganize this killer treat, and now I finally have!
 I present to you: